 Thoughts on 2017

-Coincidentally, on the same day, Walmart went the opposite direction and acquired Bonobos, the formerly online-only men’s fashion retailer (though Bonobos had recently started opening brick & mortar Guideshops).
+Coincidentally, on the same day, Walmart went the opposite direction and acquired Bonobos, the formerly online-only men’s fashion retailer (though Bonobos had recently started opening brick and mortar Guideshops).

 2017 may go down as the year of the retail acquisition: